carbon-language/carbon-lang/docs/design/README.md

 -   People writing Carbon code who wish to understand why the language rules are the way they are.

-For Carbon developers, separate documentation that is more suitable for learning the language will be made available separately.
+For Carbon developers, documentation that is more suitable for learning the language will be made available separately.

 ## Context and disclaimer